ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/cts.md

 ## HLC, CTS and (Distributed) Snapshot Isolation

-PolarDB for PG (or PolarDB for short) implements a multi-core scalable transaction processing system and supports distributed transactions (upcoming) by using commit timestamp based MVCC.
+PolarDB for PG (or PolarDB for short) implements a multi-core scaling transaction processing system and supports distributed transactions (upcoming) by using commit timestamp based MVCC.
 The traditional PostgreSQL uses xid-based snapshot to provide transactional isolation on top of MVCC which can introduce scaling bottleneck on many-core machines.